Avivo will be tobacco-free on July 30

 According to participant surveys we conducted this year with the help of ALA, many of the tobacco users in our programs say they’d like to quit.
 Their reasons are often the same as Darlene’s and those of the general public: to save money and live healthier.

 “When you talk to our clients about tobacco, they’ll tell you quitting is on their minds.
 They just need support,” says Sales.
 “We plan to become an organization where all of our grounds are free of commercial tobacco use.”

-Everyone who’s trying to quit has a reason, and that’s why Avivo is proud to be an industry leader in helping our program participants reach that goal.
+Everyone who’s trying to quit has a reason, and that’s why Avivo is proud to support our program participants in being tobacco-free.